delaney-data/SQL-CreateTablesImport/README.md

 ALTER TABLE table_name
 	ALTER COLUMN column_name
-	DROP constraint_name
+	DROP constraint_name;
 ```

 # Import Data into Tables (2 methods)
-Now that we have tables in the database, we need to insert data into those tables.
-Here are two different ways to accomplish this:
+Now that we have tables in the database, we need to insert values into those tables.
+Here are two ways to accomplish this:

 <br><strong>1.
 Using PgAdmin (GUI method)</strong></br>
 - This is the easiest.
 Does not require special file permissions